 Helen V. Cantwell is a litigation partner with extensive trial experience.
 Her practice focuses on white collar criminal defense, regulatory enforcement actions and internal investigations for a wide variety of corporations and financial institutions.
 In addition to advising clients on their responses to state and federal investigations, she also advises these clients on their compliance obligations.

 Ms. Cantwell also has deep experience in conducting sensitive investigations involving allegations of sexual misconduct and sexual harassment, dating back to her service as a prosecutor in the Manhattan DA’s Sex Crimes Unit.

-Chambers USA (2018) recognizes Ms. Cantwell as a leading practitioner in white collar criminal defense and investigations matters.
+Chambers USA (2019) recognizes Ms. Cantwell as a leading practitioner in white collar criminal defense and investigations matters.
+According to clients, “her judgment is just impeccable and she has a mind like a steel trap.”
 She is described as “incredibly bright and sharp” by fellow practitioners, who praise her ability to “get up to speed lightning fast.”
-Clients note that Ms. Cantwell is a “very confident advocate” and commend her “standout judgment and attention to detail.”
+She receives further praise from clients who commend her “standout judgment and attention to detail.”